zhivkopetrov/robotics_v1/README.md

 ```

 ## Colcon configuration.
 Building the project
-Use plain Colcon commands to configure and build the project or use some of the existing preset build scripts
+Use plain Colcon commands to configure and build the project or use some of the existing preset build scripts.
 ### Basic usage
 ```
 ./scripts/assisted_build/full_build.sh